darktjm/auis/README.md

     sizeof(long) == sizeof(void *) == 4.
 Some such assumptions still
     exist, and require manual location and removal.

-  - Started on documentation, partly in the form of an org file.
-I will probably abandon this document eventually and make something better.
+  - Started on documentation, now in a plain ez text file instead of org (org seemed nifty, but it can't print and you can't assign styles to node labels and the app is in general not very user-friendly).
+If I don't get cracking on the latex output, I'll probably abandon this as well in favor of a plain latex document.

   - Fixed org so that it actually almost works.
 I don't think org was production-ready even in '97.
 It still has some usability